Kedhareswer/NaaPeru/design_system/DESIGN_SYSTEM.md

   - Media card on opposite side with zoom-on-hover.
 - No random rotation; only staggered order per row.

+**Experimentos index** – `src/pages/Experimentos.tsx` (index-style grid)
+- Overall feel: calm, library/index view.
+Low motion, lots of negative space.
+- Layout (desktop):
+  - Left column: narrow, fixed-width index.
+    - Section label on top: `Index` in tiny uppercase meta style.
+    - Title below: `Projects` (or "Experimentos") in heading style.
+    - Vertical list of experiment names with line numbers on the left.
+      - Numbers: tiny, low-contrast (`text-foreground/40`).
+      - Project labels: body size, aligned in a single column.
+  - Right area: 4x3 grid of experiment tiles.
+    - Equal-size cards with a neutral placeholder thumbnail (no busy UI inside).
+    - Caption under each tile: experiment name in small text, center-aligned.
+- Layout (mobile/tablet):
+  - Index stacks on top of the grid.
+  - Keep list and tile order the same; reduce columns to 2 or 3 depending on width.
+- Spacing:
+  - Large padding around the whole canvas to keep the white panel floating inside the dark background.
+  - Comfortable gaps between tiles so the grid never feels cramped.
+- Behavior:
+  - Hover state: subtle border + elevation change only (no scale explosions).
+  - Click opens the detailed experiment view (case study or Fun-style layout).

 Rule:
 - Use **Work pattern** for flagship / case-study projects.
 - Use **Fun pattern** for smaller, fast experiments and side projects.
+- Use **Experimentos index** when you need a calm overview of many experiments at once.

 ### 5.4 Case Study Layout